Kebe Tume Nahan Kebe Mu Nahin

-Kebe Tame Naahan Kebe Mun Naahin is a 2012 Oriya film directed by Chakradhar Sahu starring Sabyasachi Mishra, Archita Sahu and Manoj Mishra.
+Kebe Tame Naahan Kebe Mun Naahin is a 2012 Indian Oriya film directed by Chakradhar Sahu starring Sabyasachi Mishra, Archita Sahu and Manoj Mishra.
 The film released on 17 February 2012.

 Synopsis

 Milly Choudhury lives with her parent Sashank and Sneha in Sambalpur.
 An influential goon Ruturaj Panda wants to marry Milly.
 Sashank accepts the marriage offer in fear.
 But Milly flees from house and reaches Bhubaneswar.
 Swagat Das is an aspiring singer lives with his friend Pappu.
 When Swagat goes to railway station in Bhubaneswar to receive his friend's sister, receives Milly assuming her as his friend's sister in mistake.
 Milly suppresses her identity and lives with Swagat as Rekha.
 In the meantime, both Swagat and Milly falls love with each other.